-MeDX has developed a unique visual reasoning tool for medical professionals that offers diagnosis decision support at the point of care.
+MeDX has developed a software that provides a unique visual reasoning support for medical professionals during the diagnosis process.

-The award-winning user-interface of MeDX is designed to activate the interplay between analytical and integrative thinking skills of the physician.
+The award-winning user-interface of MeDX provides to physicians all the relevant information visible at a glance, facilitating their interpretation of the patients – as a whole.
+It enables the doctor to take the most reliable and informed decision.
 After three years of fundamental research in new reasoning technologies, MeDX is now able to capture knowledge from medical experts, transform it into a medical reasoning engine and deliver it directly to the point-of-care in a patient-specific manner.

 Document the Process

 The daily practice routine is supported by an intuitive, intelligent and visual diagnostic tool.